A journalist with wide-ranging interests, Pam covers business, wine trends, climate, the environment and other topics in the wine industry.

 Her environmental journalism, including coverage of environmental justice topics, has appeared in Civil Eats, The New Lede and The Guardian.
 She is a member of the Society for Environmental Journalists and an active participant in the climate journalism nonprofit Covering Climate Now.

 Earlier, she worked frequently in Silicon Valley where she made pioneering multimedia projects and films for Apple, directing and producing 50 films for Apple, making the first Quicktime video and creating the first multimedia CD-ROM.
 In the 1990's as producer, she launched the first interactive television channel on health, HTV, for a Time Warner trial, and later served as Director of Content for one of the first personal video player companies, ZVUE, created with Carl Page.
-She late served as editor in chief of major health websites where she oversaw all content for WebMD’s genetics channels as editor of DNA.com, a Jim Clark company.
+She later served as editor in chief of major health websites where she oversaw all content for WebMD’s genetics channels as editor of DNA.com, a Jim Clark company.
 Other clients include the Dalai Lama, Jerry Garcia and the United Nations.

 Recent articles have focused on the threat of the spotted lanternfly, impacts of invasive species, government regulations on pesticides, new wastewater standards to protect groundwater, glass recycling, alternative fertilizer (azolla) and a sustainability group’s efforts to phase out Roundup.

-She also regularly writes about 60-80 wineries for Slow Wine Guide, visiting and tasting at wineries in California and Oregon, and edits the guide, working with its talented team of field contributors on the 400 wineries in the 2024 guide.
+She also regularly writes about 60-80 wineries for Slow Wine Guide, visiting and tasting at wineries in California and Oregon, and edits the guide, working with its talented team of field contributors on the 350 wineries in the 2025 guide.

 She is a member of the UK-based, international Circle of Wine Writers and a graduate of Smith College.